Unexpected069/zombie-manager/README.md

 To run this project, you need to add the back-end and front-end dependencies.
 In the root of the project server, run the following command:

 $ npm install

+Then, navigate to the zombie-manager directory

+$ cd zombie-manager